Ram Kaicho: Ice Ribbon (2019–present)

-Freelance work (2019–present)
+Independent circuit (2019–present)

 As a freelancer, Ram is known for working with various promotions.
 At a house show promoted by Pro Wrestling Zero1 on December 6, 2020, she teamed up with Shinjiro Otani in a losing effort against Revengers (Masato Tanaka and Takuya Sugawara.
 At the Hana Kimura Memorial Show, an event produced by Kyoko Kimura on May 23, 2021, to commemorate one year from the death of her daughter Hana, Ram won a 28-person All-Star Battle Royal by lastly eliminating Cima and Masato Tanaka also involving notable opponents such as Shotaro Ashino, Fuminori Abe, Menso-re Oyaji and many others.
 At Wrestle Princess II, an event held by Tokyo Joshi Pro Wrestling (TJPW) on October 9, 2021, she teamed up with Pom Harajuku and Raku to defeat Haruna Neko, Kaya Toribami and Mahiro Kiryu.
 At Oz Academy All Out Attack on October 24, 2021, she teamed up with Kaori Yoneyama and Yuu in a losing effort to Ozaki-gun (Maya Yukihi, Saori Anou and Yumi Ohka).
 At Pro Wrestling Wave's Halloween Wave event on October 25, 2021, she teamed up with her 666 promotion teammate Onryo to defeat Sakura Hirota and Yuki Miyazaki.